 - Try and avoid situations which are known to cause you to feel stressed or emotionally traumatized because this can cause an exacerbation of symptoms (many people clench or grind their teeth when stressed).

 Some people go through stressful situations prior to developing TMJ disorder, but there is definitely a physiological factor involved as well.
 This point has been debated by patients and physicians for many years.
 Some patients do not believe that emotional factors play a large part in their disorder, while others do.
-More research needs to be completed regarding issue.
+More research needs to be completed regarding this issue.

 What if Self-Care Treatments Fail?